-On the other hand, there are some types of products that do not need declaration.
+On the other hand, some types of products do not need a declaration.

 For example, certain kinds of compensation, services rendered by foreign organizations that do not have permanent establishments in Vietnam, or others regulated by law.

-As a foreigner working in Vietnam, it is likely that you have to declare your personal income tax.
-If you’re still new to this term, make sure to check our guideline on Personal Income Tax declaration and payment in Vietnam.
+As a foreigner working in Vietnam, you likely have to declare your income tax.
+If you’re still new to this term, make sure to check our guidelines on Personal Income Tax declaration and payment in Vietnam.

 VAT Refund in Vietnam

-There are some circumstances in which a business entity can get a refund of VAT.
+There are some circumstances in which a business entity can get a refund of the VAT.